Help for possible post-COVID side effects

 - — If you can’t eat or drink easily

-- — If you get tired easily and run out of energy
+- — If you feel exhausted and run out of energy easily

 - — If you’re ready to be more active